datasets/commodity-prices/scripts/README.md

 ### Processing

-Run the following script from this directory to download and process the data:
+Run the following script from dataset's directory (in this case /commodity-prices) to download and process the data:

 ```bash
 make data